DoSOCSv2/DoSOCSv2/README.md

 -------

-dosocs2 owes its name and concept to the [DoSOCS](https://github.com/socs-dev-env/DoSOCS) tool created by Zach McFarland, which in turn was spun off from the `do_spdx` plugin for Yocto Project, created by Jake Cloyd and Liang Cao.
+dosocs2 owes its name and concept to the [DoSOCS](https://github.com/socs-dev-env/DoSOCS) tool created by Zac McFarland, which in turn was spun off from the `do_spdx` plugin for Yocto Project, created by Jake Cloyd and Liang Cao.